China Sourcing Agents

 Aluminum extrusion alloy selection determines mechanical strength, surface finish quality, and machinability.
-Chinese factories produce all three architectural-grade alloys, but default to 6063 unless otherwise specified.
-Specifying the wrong alloy is a common sourcing mistake for structural applications.
+Chinese aluminum profile manufacturers produce all three architectural-grade alloys, but will typically default to 6063 unless otherwise specified.
+Specifying the wrong alloy is a common sourcing mistake for structural applications and custom extruded aluminum components.

 6063-T5 (architectural standard).
 The dominant alloy for architectural and window/door profiles.
 Mg-Si alloy with excellent extrudability — allows thin walls (0.8–1.0mm) and complex hollow sections.
 0.2% proof stress: 130 MPa (T5 temper).
 Excellent surface for anodizing: bright, consistent color.
 Suitable for curtain wall mullions, window frames, door frames, handrails, and decorative trim where moderate structural loads apply.
-The majority of aluminum window systems in Europe (Schüco, Wicona, Reynaers) are based on 6063-T6 or T5 profiles.
+The majority of aluminum window systems in Europe (Schüco, Wicona, Reynaers) are based on 6063-T6 or T5 profiles, the same alloy family used for dedicated aluminum window profiles.

 6061-T6 (structural).
 Mg-Si-Cu alloy.
 0.2% proof stress: 275 MPa — more than double 6063-T5.
 Used where structural loading is the primary specification: marine boat frames, aerospace structural members, architectural canopy beams, industrial conveyor tracks.
 The copper addition makes anodizing slightly less bright and less consistent in color than 6063 — specify 6063 if anodized aesthetics are the priority.
 6061-T6 is the standard alloy for North American structural profiles.